 Additionally, SDSU will continue to have meaningful dialogue with city planning groups, the San Diego River Park Foundation, the San Diego River Conservancy, the City of San Diego, and other interested stakeholders.

 Given the robust planning, prior technical studies, and community engagement that has already happened, SDSU envisions a year-long CEQA process that continues to seek community input, draft all relevant technical studies, and prepare a full Environmental Impact Report (EIR) for the Mission Valley site.
 Our goal is to have the final EIR approved by the CSU Board of Trustees in early 2020.
-More information is available here
+More information is available at the Community Engagement page

 The Mission Valley site plan is a self-supporting project that will be paid for by revenue generated by uses on the site.
 SDSU Mission Valley will not rely on taxpayer dollars, student tuition or student fees.
 SDSU will also utilize public-private partnerships to leverage private sector financing as well as additional skill sets from a variety of commercial, industrial, and residential developers.